What YOU need to know ahead of the 2022/23 North Caledonian League season kicking off this weekend

 Halkirk United finished just five points behind Invergordon and were runners-up in the North Caledonian and Football Times Cups last term.

-Manager Ewan McElory will be on duty as boss of High Ormlie in the Highland Amateur Cup final against Pentland United at Harmworth Park, Wick.
+Manager Ewan McElroy will be on duty as boss of High Ormlie in the Highland Amateur Cup final against Pentland United at Harmsworth Park, Wick, on Saturday.

 Golspie Sutherland’s title was taken away by Invergordon and Mark McKernie is now in charge as the club look to kick on from the fourth-placed finish in 2022/23.

-“I played a couple of games for Helmsdale over the summer and I came across a couple of boys, who I was impressed with, who can come in and do well for us.”
+“I played a couple of games for Helmsdale over the summer and I came across a couple of boys, who can come in and do well for us.”

-St Duthus lifted the North Caledonian Cup and finished fifth in the league and boss Alan Geegan is set for his first full season at the Tain club’s helm.
+St Duthus lifted the North Caledonian Cup and finished fifth in the league last term and boss Alan Geegan is set for his first full season at the Tain club’s helm.

 He said: “We’ve had a good pre-season and started earlier in order to get games against stronger sides.